69th Infantry Regiment (New York): Makin Island

-First assigned to island defense in Kauai, they were recalled to Oahu in October to begin training for the 20 November 1943 landings on Butaritari Island of Makin Atoll, part of the Gilbert Islands.
+First assigned to island defense in Kauai, they were recalled to Oahu in October to begin training for 20 November 1943 landings on Butaritari Island of Makin Atoll, part of the Gilbert Islands.
 There it was supplemented with artillery and armor to become the 165th Regimental Combat Team.
 The regiment's first and third infantry battalions would land on the western ("Red") Beach, which was expected to be the most heavily defended, and the second battalion would land on the Northern ("Yellow") beach to trap the defenders from behind.
 The Japanese kept their forces near the northern beach, so resistance on Red beach was minimal.
 Despite this, Col Gardiner Conroy, commander of the regiment, was killed there as he directed tanks to support the infantrymen.
-The second battalion landings were more difficult due to the enemy presence and the need to wade in from 250 yards out, but by noon the beach was secure.
+The second battalion landings were more difficult due to the enemy presence and the need to wade in from 250 yards out due to the limitations of the Higgins boats in the shallow water, but by noon the beach was secure.
 On 21 November, the regiment secured Butaritari Village and endured a Banzai charge that night.
 The regiment continued to sweep across the island and by mid-morning on 23 November, the signal "Makin Taken" was sent.

 Writer and Army historian S.L.A.
 Marshall was attached to the 27th Infantry Division for the beachhead assault on Makin Island.
 He was studying soldiers under combat and followed a battalion on the beach; possibly from the 69th (then 165th).
 His alleged experience may give insight into the extreme heat and physical exhaustion.

 Saipan

 For the invasion of Saipan, the 27th Division served as a floating reserve.
-The Marines landed on 15 June 1944 but suffered large casualties, so the Fighting 69th was the first army unit ashore when it led the reinforcement landing at 1:17 AM on 17 June.
+The Marines landed on 15 June 1944 but suffered large casualties, so the Fighting 69th was the first army unit ashore when it led the reinforcement landing at 1:17 am on 17 June.
 By nightfall, despite heavy opposition, the second battalion reached Aslito Airfield, while the first battalion fought for control of the ridge between the airfield and Cape Obian.
 The airfield was captured the next day, and the regiment began clearing operations toward Nafutan Point.
 The regiment was then redeployed to clear out "Purple Heart Ridge" on 23 June and accomplished that by the 27th despite heavy flanking fire.
 It next helped clear Hill Able and Hill King in "Death Valley" and advanced to Tanapag Harbor on the west coast of the island by 4 July.
 On 6 July, the assault continued onto Tanapag Plain.
 On 7 July it attacked Makunsha and secured it by 8 July.
 The island was declared secured on 9 July, although isolated resistance continued for a year.
 During the months of July and August, the regiment cleaned out isolated pockets in the mountains and cliffs of Saipan.
 Beginning in the middle of August, the unit moved to the New Hebrides for rest and rehabilitation.
 On 25 March 1945, the 27th Division sailed from Espiritu Santo, arriving at Okinawa, 9 April 1945.